Acuario de Veracruz: Selva de los Tuxtlas

 The first exhibit of the aquarium recreates the jungle zone of the Los Tuxtlas, south of the state of Veracruz, with a waterfall that falls to a pond.
 A trait of the Selva de los Tuxtlas exhibit are the jungle trees, in which keel-billed toucans and blue-and-yellow macaws can be seen.
 Among the species found on the Selva de los Tuxtlas are the boa constrictor and diverse specimens of freshwater turtles.

 Freshwater Gallery

-The gallery counts with a total volume on 562,177 liters divided in several tanks.
+The gallery has a total volume of 562,177 liters divided in several tanks.
 More than 30 species of freshwater fishes, reptiles and mammals with origins from the Amazon River, Asia, Africa, and several regions of North America are found on the gallery.
 The Veracruz Aquarium is the only aquarium that exhibits blind cave fish, in a tank that holds the shape of a typical cavern in San Luis Potosí.
 Other species exhibited on this gallery are pejelagartos, arowanas and koi carps.